madprops/huebot/README.md

 Subjects are lists of keywords, that can be used to find random videos limited to a certain topic.

-For instance ".topicadd music the beatles", ".topicadd music pink floyd"
+For instance ".topicadd music"

-music = ["the beatles", "pink floyd"]
+music = []

-Then calling .subject music will create a search string consisting of a random keyword item, and a random word from words.json

-For instance it could search youtube for "pink floyd butter".

-The random word is needed so it doesn't show the same results all the time.
+The music list can be added with keywords to search for using .topickeywordsadd

 Subject names can't have spaces.